Updated March 2025 · 5 min read · By Travis Cook

 Select your state for a paycheck calculator with real 2025 brackets, deductions, and local taxes built in.

-Several states made notable changes to their income tax systems for the 2025 tax year.
+2025 brought several big changes.
 Iowa consolidated its graduated brackets into a single 3.8% flat rate.
 Louisiana similarly moved to a 3% flat rate from a progressive system.
 North Carolina lowered its flat rate from 4.5% to 4.25%, with a further drop to 3.99% scheduled for 2026.
 Mississippi reduced its rate from 4.7% to 4.4%.
 Idaho cut from 5.695% to a 5.3% flat rate.

-The overall trend is clear: states are cutting income taxes and simplifying their systems to compete for residents and businesses.
+The pattern is obvious: states are cutting income taxes and simplifying to compete for people and businesses.
 Multiple states have announced plans for further reductions through 2027 and beyond.

 Which State Is Actually Best for Your Wallet?

-The answer depends on your full financial picture.
-For high earners above $200,000, avoiding California, New York, and Minnesota's top brackets can save $10,000 or more annually.
+Depends on your situation.
+If you earn $200K+, avoiding California, New York, and Minnesota saves $10,000+ per year.
 For median-income households, the difference between states is smaller, and factors like housing costs, property taxes, and sales taxes matter more.

-If you are considering a move, run the numbers for both states using our state paycheck calculators.
+Thinking about relocating?
+Run both states through our state paycheck calculators.
 Compare not just income tax but also expected property tax on your home, sales tax on everyday purchases, and cost of living differences.
 A $5,000 income tax savings disappears quickly if housing costs $15,000 more per year.

 Related Reading